skhu101/TDNN-F_NAS/README.md

 * Copy the SoftmaxFlopsComponent in nnet-simple-component.h to kaldi/src/nnet3/nnet-simple-component.h
 * Copy the SoftmaxFlopsComponent in nnet-simple-component.cc to kaldi/src/nnet3/nnet-simple-component.cc

+* Copy the BatchNormTestComponent in nnet-normalize-component.h to kaldi/src/nnet3/nnet-normalize-component.h
+* Copy the BatchNormTestComponent in nnet-normalize-component.cc to kaldi/src/nnet3/nnet-normalize-component.cc

 * Copy the following lines to the corresponding location in kaldi/src/nnet3/nnet-component-itf.cc
 ```shell